iCliniq Logo

 Dabska Tumor - Causes, Clinical Appearence, and Treatment

 Dabska tumor, a low-grade angiosarcoma, often affects the skin and subcutaneous tissues.
 It is commonly found in children.
 It is a rare type of hemangioendothelioma, distinguished by the presence of intraluminal papillary endothelial structures.
-It is often congenital or may sometimes grow from a pre-existing benign vascular lesion.
-Most of the tumors develop superficial, but some may develop in deeper tissues also.
+It is often congenital or may sometimes grow from a preexisting benign vascular lesion.
+Most of the tumors develop superficially, but some may develop in deeper tissues as well.

-Dabska tumor was first originally described by Maria Dabska in the year of 1969 by presenting six patients in a 14-year duration of study.
-She was working at Maria Sklodowska-Curie oncology institute in Poland.
+Dabska tumor was first originally described by Maria Dabska in 1969, when six patients were presented in a 14-year study.
+She was working at Maria Sklodowska-Curie Oncology Institute in Poland.
 There, she was a member of the pathology department.
 Maria Dabska named this tumor endovascular papillary angioendothelioma of the skin.
 Since it was first described, there have been only 30 case reports presenting Dabska tumors with varying patterns.

 Enzinger and Weiss termed the Dabska tumor as a low-grade angiosarcoma occurring in the skin and subcutis of infants.
 Although this tumor is rare in adults, few cases have been reported by younger adults.